SmartHanzi/1-smarthanzi-get-started/README.md

 7-smarthanzi-lite: build SmartHanzi Lite (Safari extension for macOS)

-8-chinese-bulk-parser: batch processing of multiple files (Chinese texts) to produce segmented texts (separate words) for use in various softwares.
+8-chinese-bulk-parser: batch processing of multiple files to produce segmented texts (separate words) for use in various softwares.